CSCfi/csc-user-guide/CONTRIBUTING.md

 **writer:**

  - Create your own branch from master (or work in an already existing branch, if agreed)
+       - **How?** See below "Making pull request in the web GUI / on command line"
  - Create / bring there the content you want to work with.
 Pay attention to file naming!
  - Make sure the data is 100% correct (no Taito or other old references, language is correct, commands work, style is same as in other articles)
  - When creating new article, add it also to the mkdocs.yml navigation OR in the index.md file in that folder (in case of FAQs or softwares (=apps) for example)